kwsportracing/site/docs/dates.md

 The decision on whether or not the day will run will be announced on our Facebook page 48 hours before the event.
 Those that have pre-registered will also receive emails to let them know of this update.

 *Book early!
 Registration is capped.*

+### Available Services

+To help out new riders, Drew offer some services to help you feel more comfortable on your machine and to help you find areas to improve your riding.
+Drew has years of experience racing with SOAR.
+Sign up at pit in/pit out with Drew after the sighting lap.
+Cash only.

+#### Suspension Setup ($20)
+Get the most out of your bike and see the difference a properly setup ride makes!

+#### Private Coaching ($20)
+Coaching sessions will be captured on video and shared with you

 ## Location